Thank you for your interest in my work! Here are a few FAQs and guidelines regarding how I handle commissions:

 More complex projects may take more time, but we’ll discuss that in the planning stages.
 Does it take that long to make gear?
 Not typically.
 However, I ask that time to allow for other gear, shipment of materials, life, etc.

-Messages inquiring for pictures/status updates prior to three weeks will be ignored.
+Messages inquiring for pictures/status updates prior to four weeks will be ignored.

 I try to keep up and respond to messages in a timely fashion, but more time spent answering e-mails is less time creating.
 I promise, you will get photos before receiving the final product!